 Naming a car after a TV franchise?

 One model I do recall, which incidentally shows how you can sink further if you really try, was the Fiesta Meridian which was available from your local Ford ‘Southern’ dealer.
 Many of you may recall when the ITV network went through a massive shake up, Thames, TVS and TV-am including others lost their franchise licence to broadcast, TV-am became GM-TV while the legendary Thames became Carlton.

-The bona fide maunfacurers limited editions could be quite tasteful, take Vauxhall Opel & the Cavalier Commander of 1985 in silver paint and wide profile tyres on anthracite Astra SR rims – It looked superb.
-The Manta Exclusive run out model equally so, yet Vauxhall also did the Antibes based on the Nova, Astra & Cavalier with awful doom blue paintwork and a seat trim that looked worse than hessian wall paper, all topped off with some sexy brilliant white wheel trims.
-Who remembers the stunning Cavalier Calibre though? – the thinking mans SRi.
+The Manta Exclusive run-out model equally so, yet Vauxhall also did the Antibes based on the Nova, Astra and Cavalier with awful doom blue paintwork and a seat trim that looked worse than hessian wall paper, all topped off with some sexy brilliant white wheel trims.
+Who remembers the stunning Vauxhall Cavalier Calibre though?
+The thinking man’s SRi…

 But to end another nostalic ramble, I recall hearing a tale about someone who owned a dealer edition Rover Metro who ran into the back of a stationary car at some speed.
 No serious injuries were sustained, but a rear seat passenger was almost knocked out by an aftermarket pod speaker that came away from the parcel shelf – part of the Metro’s exclusive additional equipment so I was told!

 However, I have saved the best (or worst) ’til last.
 Enjoy this Fiat Panda Italia 90 special edition… and please do tell me if I’m right or wrong!